-The selected consolidated financial data of Westwood with respect to each of the five years in the period ended December 31, 2004, and as of December 31, 2004, 2003, 2002, 2001 and 2000, except Assets Under Management, is derived from the audited consolidated financial statements of Westwood and should be read in conjunction with those statements.
-The data below for a portion of the year ended December 31, 2002 and for all of the years ended on or prior to December 31, 2001 reflects Westwood's results as it has historically been operated as a part of SWS, and these results may not be indicative of Westwood's performance as an independent company.
+The selected consolidated financial data of Westwood with respect to each of the five years in the period ended December 31, 2005, and as of December 31, 2005, 2004, 2003, 2002 and 2001, except Assets Under Management, is derived from the audited consolidated financial statements of Westwood and should be read in conjunction with those statements.
+The data below for a portion of the year ended December 31, 2002 and for all of the year ended December 31, 2001 reflects Westwood's results as it had historically been operated as a part of SWS, and these results may not be indicative of Westwood's performance as an independent company.
 The information set forth below should be read in conjunction with "Item 1.
 Business" and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this Report.